Indian nationality law: Relinquishment and deprivation

 Indian citizenship can be voluntarily relinquished by any person over the age of 18.
 Minor children of a person who gave up citizenship also cease to be citizens.
 On reaching adult age, these children have the option of resuming Indian citizenship within one year.
 Before 2003, relinquishment required holding nationality of another country, and all married women were considered to be of full age for the purposes of giving up citizenship regardless of their actual age.
 Minor children lost citizenship only if their fathers (not mothers) relinquished that status until 1992.
 Any Indian citizen who permanently settles in Pakistan or Bangladesh, or who voluntarily acquires citizenship of another country at any time automatically loses Indian citizenship.
 Between 2015 and 2019, about 670,000 people lost their Indian citizenship either through renunciation or automatic loss after acquiring a foreign nationality.

 Dual citizenship

-Indian citizens by descent can be dual citizens till 18 upon which they have to choose a citizenship.
+Indian citizens by descent can be dual citizens until 18 upon which they have to choose a citizenship.
 Dual citizenship was allowed with specific countries till 2005.
 Citizenship amendment bill of 2003 allowed citizens by descent to continue Indian citizenship after 18 if they registered as overseas citizens.
 Residents of Goa have claimed to have dual citizenship since there was no law terminating their previous citizenship.